 The read-out is then compared to the OSHA Hearing Conservation limit of 85 dB-A for an 8-hour work shift and the 90 dB-A compliance level for an 8-hour day.

-These noise map measurements can be useful in determining what areas are the contributors to the workers’ noise exposures and also useful in establishing locations where noise reduction may be necessary to achieve OSHA compliance.
+These noise map measurements can be useful in determining what areas are the contributors to the workers’ noise exposures and also useful in establishing locations where noise reduction through engineering controls may be necessary to achieve OSHA compliance.

-We also have the ability to conduct an octave band analysis—and even 1/3 octave band analysis—which can be very useful in developing noise controls by engineering methods, since there are different means of noise control depending on the frequency of the noise.
+We have the ability to conduct an octave band analysis—and even 1/3 octave band analysis—which can be very useful in developing noise controls by engineering methods, since there are different means of noise control methods and materials depending upon the frequency of the noise.

 Since many organizations have work shifts other than 8-hours (often 10-hour or 12-hour shifts) there are formulas for calculating the allowable noise exposure levels for such shifts.